nebulae-co/colmaps/README.md

 <img src="README/homicides-map-a-1.png" title="" alt="" style="display: block; margin: auto;" />

-Tragically (and also ironically I guess) on the year 2000, the municipality of Matanza, Santander had a homicide rate of over 1200 murders per 100.000 inhabitants, which distorts the default color scale dramatically, but we can manually re-scale the variable to be mapped into the color aesthetic, for example we can plot `log(tasa + 1)` instead of `tasa` and also we can override the default color scale in ggplot idiom.
-We will use `dplyr` and the pipe operator (`%>%`) from here on to handle the data with ease:
+Tragically (and also ironically?!) on the year 2000, the municipality of Matanza, Santander had a homicide rate of over 1200 murders per 100.000 inhabitants, which distorts the default color scale dramatically, but we can manually re-scale the variable to be mapped into the color aesthetic, for example we can plot `log(tasa + 1)` instead of `tasa` and also we can override the default color scale in ggplot idiom.
+We will use [`dplyr`](https://github.com/dplyr) and [the pipe operator (`%>%`)](https://github.com/smbache/magrittr) from here on to handle the data with ease:

 ``` r
 library("ggplot2")